Kevin-Kunze/finance-tracker/.github/ISSUE_TEMPLATE/custom-issue-template-c.md

 ---
-name: Custom issue template C
-about: Describe this issue template's purpose here.
+name: Risk Issue Tempate
+about: Use this template to create a risk.
 title: ''
-labels: ''
+labels: 'risk'
 assignees: ''

 ---

+## Risikobeschreibung

+## Bewältigungsstrategie